|

 3.00 Credits

-A study of one or several ancient great philosophers, such as the preSocratics, Plato, Aristotle, and Lucretius.
+A study of the origins of western thought from its earliest pre-socratic developments to the Hellenistic period, with central focus on the classical philosophers Socrates, Plato, and Aristotle.
 Focus will be on the philosophers' writings, but attention also will be given to context and tradition.
 Cross-listed with CLA 311.
 May be repeated for credit if content varies.

 -